This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 SkinCeuticals is not certified cruelty-free by any third-party cruelty-free certifications like Leaping Bunny or PETA.

-Because SkinCeuticals is not certified cruelty-free by a third party, no one is looking into or substantiating SkinCeuticals’s cruelty-free commitments and claims.
+Since SkinCeuticals is not certified cruelty-free by a third party, no one is substantiating or auditing SkinCeuticals’s cruelty-free commitments and claims.

 Is SkinCeuticals Owned By A Non-Cruelty-Free Parent Company?

-To sum up, by choosing to sell in mainland China, SkinCeuticals must have its products tested on animals.
+To wrap up, SkinCeuticals allows its products to be tested on animals when required by law, like when selling in China.
 Therefore, we would NOT consider SkinCeuticals to be a cruelty-free brand.

 Currently, SkinCeuticals is on our List of Brands to Avoid – Animal Tested.